By Jeremy Rosselot-Merritt

 Limitations of design: The original study design did not include a request for artifacts such as marketing materials and proposal template text, and therefore no specific plans were included for an analysis of such artifacts.
 In discussion with a colleague, I recognized that having these artifacts could provide another important basis for analysis.
 This recognition leads to two possible adjustments to the study design, and they are not mutually exclusive: (1) asking participants in writing about obtaining written artifacts and (2) analyzing publicly accessible artifacts (such as Web content).
 Option 1 would require additional IRB review and written approval from participants and their organizations’ leadership.
 Option 2 would be both easier to implement and less likely to lead to conflicts with organizational leadership.
 Both would result in changes to the current study design.

-Not long ago, Elizabeth Tebeaux asserted that “everything we have to write has to face answers to questions we have yet to prepare to answer” (2017, p.
-19).
 Through my ongoing research, I seek to ask questions that will help us answer questions of significance to the legitimacy and professionalization of the field; in doing so, I hope to help TPC scholars think of questions that we have yet to ask in research on technical and professional communication practice—questions that academics will ask in large part to help the practical side of the field to grow its identity, marketability, and continued viability in industry settings.

 When I first proposed this study, I was interested in learning about the types of formal communications that take place in organizations, how those communications were being created, and how technical communication was perceived by people working in different organizations.
 In many ways, those goals held steady from the beginning; however, they expanded to include notions of professionalization, legitimacy, and power because those constructs are inherent to the stability, viability, and marketability of technical communication as a field.
 Although I disagree with Pringle and Williams’s (2005) assertion that “[t]echnical communication has quite possibly arrived as a profession,” I believe that the field continues to professionalize and that our work as researchers will aid in that process.
 Through this professionalization will come greater legitimacy and power to articulate both linguistic and organizational meaning.